Bourbon Bacon Deviled Eggs

 1. Preheat oven to 375°F. Line a baking sheet with foil and place a wire rack on top.

 3. Lay bacon slices on the rack.
 Brush with the bourbon glaze.
-Sprinkle with cracked black pepper if desired.

 4. Bake for 20–25 minutes, flipping once and glazing again halfway through, until golden and crisp.